Ready to create an expense management policy for your business? Not sure? Good. Either way, you've come to the right place.

 Because budgets fluctuate with the seasons and as needs arise, this may not be possible.
 Instead, try to include general rules and guidelines for budgets.

 But your policy should be a living document, and keeping it up to date should be a matter of course.
-So including actual, exact budgets isn't impossible by any means.
+So if you can, include the real budgets within the policy itself.

 A plan for reimbursements